 Naomi has over 16 years of science policy experience including nine years at research funding agencies in the UK.
 During her time at the UK funding agencies, Naomi gained a broad range of experience including roles in grant proposal management, university relationship engagement, international affairs, and served as Chief of Staff.
 Naomi then moved to the U.S. to build international research collaborations between UK and U.S. research funding agencies.
 In that role, Naomi developed insight into a broad range of U.S. federal research agencies.
 For almost a decade, Naomi has provided a unique brand of nuanced, strategic advice to Lewis-Burke clients.

-Issue Expertise: engineering, physical sciences, and computer sciences with a strong focus on basic research and the National Science Foundation, as well as international activities across federal agencies.
+Issue Expertise: Engineering, physical sciences, computer sciences with a strong focus on basic research and the National Science Foundation (NSF), as well as international activities across federal agencies.

-Additional Experience: Before joining Lewis-Burke, Naomi represented Research Councils UK (now UK Research and Innovation) at their U.S. Office in the British Embassy in Washington, D.C.
+Additional Experience: Before joining Lewis-Burke, Naomi represented Research Councils UK (now UK Research and Innovation) at their U.S. office in the Washington, DC British Embassy.
 In that role, Naomi shared intelligence between the UK and U.S. on science and innovation policy and facilitated research collaboration between the UK Research Councils and U.S. funding agencies.